A jet ski or PWC, like any other watercraft, can be painted to the match any owner’s preferences.

 Everyone has a unique sense of style, and custom watercraft designs are a popular way to express that individualism.
 And buyers of used skis may need to repaint to bring back that fresh new look.

-Can a personal watercraft be painted?
-Yes, a Jet Ski or any other brand of personal watercraft can be painted.
+Your Jet Ski, Sea Doo or Waverunner can be painted.
 The owner of the PWC should consider the type and color of paint to use, the purpose of the paint job, and how they wish to prepare the ski.
 Then they can plan for the job.

 Other reasons a person may decide to take on a project such as this would be for damage repair or the simple desire to add personal touches to the existing paint.